zainafzal08/COMP2521-18s1/week_3/welcome.md

 - a regular file that is only readable and writeable to its owner
 - a regular file that is only executable to owner/group/anyone

+> Lab Code

+1. Go through what the lab is about
+2. Testing with stdin and stdout
+3. myed

 > Write showBits